Trillium are hardy perennials. They reach from 15 to 45 cm (6 to 18 inches) in height.

 Trillium grandiflorum - White trillium by Charles de Martigny.

 It is probably easiest to grow Trillium from plants bought at a garden centre, or from carefully divided plants.
 Plant these roots at about 12 to 15 cm deep (5 to 6 inches).

 Be aware that the seeds may take up to three years to germinate.
 If growing species from seed it is perhaps easiest to start off indoors.

-Sow the seeds into a flat on the surface, the flat should contain a rich, slightly acidic soil (pH 5 to 6.5).
-Once sown cover the flat in a plastic bag and place in the refrigerator for three months.
+Sow the seeds into a flat on the surface.
+Thos flat should contain a rich, slightly acidic soil (pH 5 to 6.5).
+Once sown, cover the flat in a plastic bag. then place in the refrigerator for three months.

-They should be grown in a shady or mainly shady part of the garden and spaced from 12 cm (small) to 30 cm (larger Trillium species) apart.
+They should be grown in a shady or mainly shady part of the garden.
+Use a spacing of 12 cm / 5 inches (small) to 30 cm / 1 foot (larger Trillium species) apart.

-They prefer a cool and moist soil so supply a deep permanent leaf mold mulch for them and keep well watered.If you require more plants they can be propagated by division in the spring; however do this very carefully as it is easy to destroy your plants.
+They prefer a cool and moist soil, so supply a deep permanent leaf mold mulch for them and keep well watered.If you require more plants they can be propagated by division in the spring; however do this very carefully as it is very easy to destroy your plants!